-Adler, R., Rosenfeld, L., Proctor, R. & Winder, C. (2016) Interplay: the process of interpersonal communication.
-4th Canadian ed.
-Oxford Press: Toronto
+Adler, R.B, Rosenfeld, L.B, Proctor, R.F. & Winder, C. (2016).
+Interplay: The process of interpersonal communication.
+Fourth Canadian edition.
+New York, NK: Oxford University Press.

 ACADEMIC AND STUDENT CONDUCT

 Information on academic standing and student rights and responsibilities can be found in the current Academic Regulations that are posted on the Student Services/Admissions & Registration web page.